data-skeptic/blog/transcripts/2016/music21.md

 And once I had the math behind me, I said, well, okay, we are going to find most of these fragments are pieces that we already know, so because most of the pieces were probably the ones that survived, we can build the printed scores that musicologists have been making since the 19th century.
 Especially since World War II - there's a 24-volume, beautiful green set of books called [Polyphonic Music of the 14th Century](http://www.worldcat.org/title/polyphonic-music-of-the-fourteenth-century/oclc/491470464), and I think it's about 8,000 pages or something like that.
 I have a project where we entered it all into the computer.
 There was just no substitute if you want high-quality data for entering.

-I thank my collaborator Ana Grau for really organizing this whole project.
+I thank my collaborator [Anna Grau](https://depaul.academia.edu/AnnaGrau) for really organizing this whole project.

 So I have that as a data set, so I'm planning on releasing that set as soon as I can get what copyright concerns there are for 14th century music.
 Once I can, it will be the only data set of every known piece of music written on an entire century that's out there.
 So that's pretty exciting.
 We can't do that with every piece of 20th century music.
 It's just too big too, with too many copyrights, but we can do that with another era.